Hero1230/Memory-Game/README.md

 It's my first advanced application.

 Game - Normal memory, but you can save your record and try to beat it.
+I don't use here scss because firstly I thought it would be small project.
+Unfortunately I was wrong.

 LIVE: https://hero1230.github.io/Memory-Game/